This document is about: QUANTUM 3

 To use or add a KCC to an entity, the entity has to already have a Transform component.
 A PhysicsBody can be used but is not necessary; it is generally advised against using a PhysicsBody with a KCC as the physics system may affect it and result in unintended movement.

-If you are not familiar with Quantum's Physics yet, please review the Physics documentation first.
+For general information about Quantum's Physics, please review the Physics documentation first.

 Raycasts & ShapeOverlap